Medics despair as France’s ‘third way’ virus strategy flails

 At the same time, France has lost another 30,000 lives to the virus this year.
 It has also reported more virus infections overall than any country in Europe, and it has one of the world’s highest death tolls — 95,640 lives lost.

-Macron’s refusal to order a lockdown has frustrated people like Sarah Amhah, visiting her 67-year-old mother in the Amiens ICU.
+Macron’s refusal to order a lockdown frustrates people like Sarah Amhah, visiting her 67-year-old mother in the Amiens ICU.

 “They’ve managed this badly all along,” she said, recalling government missteps a year ago around masks and tests and decrying logistical challenges around getting a vaccine for elderly relatives.
 While she’s still proud of France’s world-renowned health care system, she’s ashamed of her government.
 “How can we trust them?”